yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

   --ppo.track --ppo.wandb_project_name "SO100-ManiSkill"
 ```

 This will train an agent via RL/PPO and track its training progress on Weights and Biases and Tensorboard.
 Run `tensorboard --logdir runs/` to see the local tracking.
-Checkpoints are saved to `runs/ppo-SO100GraspCube-v1-rgb-${seed}/ckpt_x.pt` and evaluation videos in simulation are saved to `runs/ppo-SO100GraspCube-v1-rgb-${seed}/videos`
+Checkpoints are saved to `runs/ppo-SO100GraspCube-v1-rgb-${seed}/ckpt_x.pt` and evaluation videos in simulation are saved to `runs/ppo-SO100GraspCube-v1-rgb-${seed}/videos`.
+If you have more GPU memory available you can train faster by bumping the `--ppo.num_envs` argument up to 2048.

 For this environment the evaluation result curves may look approximately like this.